niilliiz/agora/README.md

     4- when user doesn't give permission to any of the media devices, we can show a modal to give them an instruction of how they can give permission to the media devices
     5- check responsive in all parts
-    6- if remote user and local user both turn off the camera -> ui
+    6- if remote user and local user both turn off the camera -> ui 7- in timer, animation in expanding and animation of the svg